tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 They didn't necessarily hit the ground *running* running, but they definitely drafted behind everyone else in the race.
 And while these DPC results may not be as decorated as LGD's, this team* had pretty consistently strong showings at third party tournaments as well, including a recent 1st 🥇* place at ESL Malaysia near the end of August.

-What's with all the asterisks, you ask?
+What's with all the asterisks in this section, you ask?
 Well, our good friend Misha had quite a bit of difficulty traveling internationally this year.

 **What would success look like?** For the rest of the team?
 Eh, .
 For Misha?
 Oh boy.
 Misha, Misha, Misha.
 I don't even know if _he_ necessarily feels the pressure.
 But everyone putting the pressure on him has gotta be something